 Coal is a concentrated form of prehistoric biomass in the form of plant life and is the most abundant fossil fuel produced in the United States.
 Over 90 percent of the coal consumed in the US is used to generate electricity.
 Coal power is also used as a basic industry source for making steel, cement and paper, and is used in numerous other industries as well.
 As the first concentrated energy source to be used by man, coal fueled the Industrial Revolution and lifted the burden of labor from the backs of men and animals.
 The Industrial Revolution was begun in England, the first nation to employ its coal resources to increase human productivity, in turn becoming the first economic and political superpower of the energy age.

 Because “reserves” represent coal that is readily evident as a result of ongoing mine operations, while “resources” include all those areas known to contain coal but have yet to be actually quantified by direct exposure due to the mining process.
-In-place U.S. coal resources (the entire estimated volume that is within the earth) totals 10 trillion short tons,[ii] and would last over 9000 years at today’s consumption levels.
+In-place U.S. coal resources (the entire estimated volume that is within the earth) totals 10 trillion short tons,[ii] and would last over 10,000 years at today’s consumption levels.
 Alaska is estimated to hold more coal than the entire lower 48 states.
-(While the EIA’s estimate of recoverable coal reserves in Alaska is 2.8 billion short tons[iii], geological estimates by the US Geological Survey put the in-place figure at over 6 trillion short tons.[iv]) Combined, all these US coal resources may contain the energy equivalent of 35 trillion barrels of oil.
+(While the EIA’s estimate of recoverable coal reserves in Alaska is 2.8 billion short tons[iii], geological estimates by the US Geological Survey put the in-place figure at over 6 trillion short tons.[iv]) The total US coal resource base may contain the energy equivalent of 35 trillion barrels of oil.
 While such figures are speculative and incorporate some coal resources that may not be economically viable with today’s technology, the future is full of promise.
 The US’s coal resources are clearly vast.